crocchamp/crocchamp/README.md

 Most days you can find me watching Oneyplays clips or playing Vampire Suvivors.
 Also a big grunge guy, I love Alice in Chains.
-Currently learning JS-based web development but love to mess around with 3d animation and modeling.
+Currently learning JS-based web development but I'm also interested in 3d animation and modeling.

+Learning: Linger by The Cranberries on guitar

 You can reach me at jackson.hughes@live.com, if you want do that.